Did you know that there are plants that repel mosquitoes naturally?

 These compounds create a strong odor that mosquitoes dislike, making it harder for them to detect humans.

-To use mint as a mosquito repellent, plant it in your garden or pots around your outdoor seating area.
+Mint can be used as a mosquito repellent; plant it in your garden or pots around your outdoor seating area.

 You can crush fresh mint leaves and rub them onto your skin as a natural mosquito repellent.